85th Street–Forest Parkway station: History

 This station opened on May 28, 1917 under the Brooklyn Union Elevated Railroad, an affiliate of the Brooklyn Rapid Transit Company.

 From the late-1950s into the 1960s the New York City Transit Authority had a proposal to realign the BMT Jamaica Line between Grant or Nichols Avenue (east of Crescent Street station) and 80th Street and Jamaica Avenue (just west of this station).
 This realignment would have also included a bi-directional express track.
 The realignment was never carried out.
 "85th Street" was added to the name in 1966.

 In February 2023, the Metropolitan Transportation Authority announced that this station would temporarily close for renovations as part of a station renewal contract at four stations on the Jamaica Line.
-The Queens-bound platforms at 85th Street-Forest Parkway and Cypress Hills will close in late winter of 2024.
-The closure will shift to the Manhattan-bound platforms at these stations in the summer of 2024.
+On August 12, 2024, the Queens-bound platform closed.
+The closure shifted to the Manhattan-bound platform in mid-January 2025.
 Work includes platform renewals, replacement of stairs, canopies, and windscreens, installation of artwork, and minimizing the gaps between the train and the platform edge.
-The work will be performed by Gramercy PJS Joint-Venture.
+The work is being performed by Gramercy PJS Joint-Venture.